Electricity's long journey to your home

 It's always there when you flip a switch or plug in a cord, but electricity has to travel a long way to get to your house.
 The generating station where your electricity is made might be hundreds of miles away!

 All the poles and wires you see along the highway and in front of your house are called the electrical transmission and distribution system.
-Today, generating stations all across the country are connected to each other through the electrical system (sometimes called the "power grid").
+Generating stations all across the country are connected to each other through the electrical system (sometimes called the "power grid").
 If one generating station can't produce enough electricity to run all the air conditioners when it's hot, another generating station can send some where it's needed.

 Here's how electricity gets to your house:

 - Electricity is made at a generating station by huge generators.
-Generating stations can use wind, coal, natural gas, or water.
+Generating stations can use solar, wind, coal, natural gas, or water.

 - The current is sent through transformers to increase the voltage to push the power long distances.

 - The electrical charge goes through high-voltage transmission lines that stretch across the country.